atlassistant/atlas/README.md

 - Drop some skills scripts inside `<executor.path>`, each one should be in its own subfolder with an `atlas` file containing the command to run to executes your skill
 - Start a MQTT broker, such as [mosquitto](https://mosquitto.org/)
 - Start atlas with `atlas -c <your_configuration_file_path>.yml`
-- Go to the `<server.url>` in your favorite browser to access the exposes PWA! (you may use another channel if you prefer)
+- Go to the `<server.url>` in your favorite browser to access the exposed PWA! (you may use another channel if you prefer)
 - That's it!

+I encourage you to read the [architecture overview](documentation/OVERVIEW.md) if you want to know how it works alltogether.

 ## Contributing